 Pre-trib scholars often teach that the church will be snatched away before any serious judgment happens.
-But the millions who can’t find full time work and have lost their homes or seen their savings wiped out can tell you it seems to be getting pretty serious already.
-(And let’s not forget believers in other parts of the world who are facing even worse conditions, with hundreds being martyred for their faith every day.)
-Nowhere does the Bible ever promise that we’ll disappear quietly from the lap of Earth’s luxury into the eternal bliss that awaits us without ever suffering a moment’s discomfort.
+(Many complain about the state of Christianity in the U.S. but let’s not forget believers in other parts of the world who are facing even worse conditions, with hundreds being martyred for their faith every day.)
+And remember, nowhere does the Bible ever promise that we’ll disappear quietly from the lap of Earth’s luxury into the eternal bliss that awaits us without ever suffering a moment’s discomfort.
 On the contrary, Jesus said we’d have trouble in this world (John 16:33).

 As long as the coming judgment remained out in some undefined future, it was easy to agree with those who say it’s what we deserve.
 But as news reports and Bible prophecy converge, telling us that the time for judgment might be a lot closer than we thought, it becomes a different matter.
 Suddenly it’s not so exciting any more, and that’s what John meant by saying the scroll was sweet as honey in his mouth but turned his stomach sour.
 He knew that the judgment he was told to prophesy about was just and righteous (sweet as honey) but watching it take place made him sick to his stomach.